michel1991/ocp-java-11/advancedDesign/README.md

  *    F. In Java, 0 and false may be used interchangeably.
  *    G. The logical complement operator (!) cannot be used to flip numeric values.

 The return value of an assignment operation in the expression is the same as the value of the newly assigned variable.
 For this reason, option A is incorrect, and option E is correct.
 Option B is correct, and the equality (==) and inequality (!=) operators can both be used with objects.
 Option C is incorrect, as boolean and numeric types are not comparable with each other.
 For example, you can’t say true == 3 without a compilation error.
 Option D is incorrect, as only the short-circuit operator (&&) may cause only the left side of the expression to be evaluated.
 The (|) operator will cause both sides to be evaluated.
 Option F is incorrect, as Java does not accept numbers for boolean values.
 Finally, option G is correct, as you need to use the negation operator (-) to flip or negate numeric values, not the logical complement operator (!).

-Option D is correct.
-This is the common implementation for encapsulation by setting all fields to be private and all methods to be public.
-Option A is incorrect because protected access allows everything that package-private access allows and additionally allows subclasses access.
-Option B is incorrect because the class is public.
-This means that other classes can see the class.
-However, they cannot call any of the methods or read any of the fields.
-It is essentially a useless class.
-Option C is incorrect because package-private access applies to the whole package.
-Option E is incorrect because Java has no such wildcard access capability.

 ### Which of the following statements about unary operators are true?
 (Choose all that apply.)
 * A. Unary operators are always executed before any surrounding binary or ternary operators.